 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Idaho.

 You must provide a photocopy of an acceptable form of identification, such as a government issued photo ID.
-Each certified copy of an Idaho death certificate costs $14.
+Each certified copy of an Idaho death certificate costs $16.
+Additional processing fees apply for online orders.

-In Idaho, unless the death occurred more than 50 years ago, a death certificate may be issued to anyone who can show a “direct and tangible interest” in the certificate.
-Those who have such an interest include:
+In Idaho, a death certificate may be issued to anyone who can show a "direct and tangible interest" in the certificate.
+Those who have such an interest include the deceased person's:

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

-In Idaho, a body must be embalmed or refrigerated if burial or cremation will not occur within 24 hours.
-Embalming is also required if a body is to be transported by common carrier, such as an airplane or train.
+In Idaho, a body must be either embalmed or refrigerated if burial or cremation will not occur within 24 hours.
+(Idaho Admin.
+Rules § 24.08.01.452.)
+Embalming is also required if a body is to be transported out of state.
+(Idaho Code § 1120.)

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.